 Coriolis effect - moving objects appear to deflect from their anticipated straight-line course.
 Coriolis effect is a result of the rotation Earth (and an observer's position on it).
 Responsible for the fact that water spirals down a plug-hole rather than going straight and the direction is different in each hemisphere.
 Only at the equator does water go straight down.

-crack or split in a glacier, occurs as a result of the brittle
+or split in a glacier, occurs as a result of the brittle ice

-ice flowing over a uneven surface beneath the ice.
-Crevasses
+flowing over a uneven surface beneath the ice.
+Crevasses can

-can easily become covered by blown snow, even very wide
+easily become covered by blown snow, even very wide ones.
+Great

-ones.
-Great care must be taken when crossing ice and snow
+care must be taken when crossing ice and snow fields to avoid

-fields to avoid them as falling down one is really going to hurt if not be fatal.
+them as falling down one is really going to hurt if not be fatal.

 cryosphere - That portion of Earth's surface that is permanently frozen through the year.